 3. Launch With a Pilot

-Though this seems obvious, it’s a step that’s sometimes overlooked or minimised.
-Beginning with a pilot can help organisations identify and resolve issues before rolling out programmes on a broader scale.
+Though this seems obvious, it’s a step that’s sometimes overlooked or minimized.
+Beginning with a pilot can help organizations identify and resolve issues before rolling out programs on a broader scale.

-When deciding what to include in a pilot, prioritise a small number of courses that:
+When deciding what to include in a pilot, prioritize a small number of courses that:

 When making monumental change, remember—dream big but start small.